 As I reflect through that year and all the struggles we have faced during your recovery, I am in awe and wonder seeing the grace that God bestowed on us.
 We have had to learn to trust God and his plan for our lives.
 We walked through the challenges that each day brought, with confidence, trusting that God loves us more than we could ask or even imagine.

 This is how it all began: Everyone remembers where they were and what they were doing on great, tragic days in history.
 Likewise, I will forever remember the day you had your heart attack.
 I can play it over and over again in my mind.
 I remember you could not sleep the night before and asked me to get you some Tums.
 I failed to get them because I was too tired.
 You were not feeling well and couldn't sleep, so you got out of bed.
-Later in the day you called me to tell me how much you have loved me, how you could never imagine life with out me, and what an amazing woman I am.
+Later in the day, you called me to tell me how much you have loved me, how you could never imagine life without me, and what an amazing woman I am.
 I loved that.
 But my reaction was, "you better not die on me!"

 That day I was with a bride doing a trial hairstyle for her wedding.
 She had come all the way from Virginia to meet me and the makeup artist.
 I feel that I will be connected to those ladies, Sarah and Pam, forever.
 Because of what happened next.

 Our daughter Julia called me from the hospital and matter of factly asked, “Guess where we are mom?”, to which I replied, “I don't know, where?”
-When she told me she was in the ER with you and the doctor though you might be having a heart attack, I immediately got mad and said it was not funny at all.
+When she told me she was in the ER with you and the doctor thought you might be having a heart attack, I immediately got mad and said it was not funny at all.
 I demanded that she put you on the phone so I could hear your voice.
 She gave me some sort of excuse that got me even more aggravated and I raised my voice and commanded, “PUT YO FATHER ON THE PHONE RIGHT NOW!"
 By the time you got on the phone, I was hysterical and told you I wasn't playing games (you being the prankster that you are).
 Also, I did not find this amusing and asked if she was telling the truth.
 You confirmed with a "yes, I am in the ER and they do think I might be having a heart attack.”

 Just hearing your calm and soothing voice helped me relax and trust that you would be alright.
 You then told me not to rush because you would be transported to another hospital for further testing.
 Since you sounded okay and told me not to rush, I continued to finish the trial run with the bride—seeing that she drove all that way and booked a hotel room, just for this appointment.
 Little did I know that as soon as you hung up the phone with me, you would go into cardiac arrest and they would have to use the defibrillator FOUR times.
 I guess talking to me did not have that same calming effect... :)